 Given how close these two packs came out in this review, it is worth examining each metric and weighing each category for yourself.
 We think that weight-to-volume is important enough to factor in to 30% of our scoring weight, but when you're deciding between two packs that are already relatively heavy (the Xenith weighed in at 5.5 pounds on our scales, the Denali at 6.3 pounds), perhaps the next review categories will help you refine your decision.

 The Gregory pack carried comfortably in a broader range of situations, which is relevant to a climb of, say, Denali (formerly Mt.
 McKinley in Alaska, and a Seven Summit), where you will be hauling loads to a high camp, then carrying a relatively light and empty pack back down to your current camp.
 The frame above the shoulder straps curves gently away from your head, and there is a semi-circular cutout where your head typically rests, which made a world of difference when compared to the Xenith.
-We had drastically improved range of motion and comfort for our head and neck while carrying the Denali.
+We enjoyed drastically improved range of motion and comfort for our head and neck while carrying the Denali.

 We hauled expedition sleds with both of these packs as well, and the Denali came out just ahead in comfort again.
 This is likely because Gregory designed specific pull loops which are perfectly oriented to haul a sled efficiently.
 It's not a big deal that the Xenith doesn't have these special haul loops sewn onto the pack; we've been rigging sleds onto backpacks without them for years, but those haul loops do make it ride just a little bit better, and they don't add any notable weight, bulk, or hassle.
-In fact, they make attaching a sled to the pack significantly easier, especially while wearing gloves.
+They make attaching a sled to the pack significantly easier, especially while wearing gloves.

 The Denali has thick padding, still a mainstay feature of heavy packs (in lighter models, we much prefer thin, stiff padding), but it is relatively rigid and durable.
 We liked the stiffness more than the softer padding you find in some 70-liter (large) backpacking backpacks.
 The padding is more important than one might initially think; when you put on a big, well-padded model in the store, this soft padding feels comfy, like a cloud on your back.

 However, in the long term, this softer padding will wear out quicker, and during a several day (or weeks long) trip (or expedition), this can result in a less precise and more wobbly fit.
-In fact, the softer padding is mildly less secure and stable than firmer padding.
+The softer padding is mildly less secure and stable than firmer padding.
 This is one reason we love stiffer padding on lightweight, technical climbing packs; it allows for a more precise fit for the times when you're busting some fancy climbing moves.

-And when you're jugging lines on steep, blue ice, or fighting gusts of wind on Denali's West Buttress, you'll be psyched that the stiffer foam padding on the pack is there to help ensure your each and every move to counter the wind.
+And when you're jugging lines on steep, blue ice, or fighting gusts of wind on Denali's West Buttress, you'll be psyched that the stiffer foam padding on the pack is there to help ensure your every move to counter the wind.
 It will also keep your balance transferred directly to that monster pack on your back.

 There is no doubt that durability is an important feature on any expedition pack.